mgascoyne/symfony5-skeleton/README.md

      ./build.sh rebuild

 You should only use `./build.sh rebuild` to rebuild the whole application with a fresh database and fixtures.
-After rebuild the MySQL and MongoDB databases are found in the folder `/data`.
+After rebuild the MariaDB and MongoDB databases are found in the folder `/data`.

 ### Useful commands for the Docker stack inside the virtual machine